StringhiniLab/CohortLabeleR/README.md

 1.  **The variables have labels**.
-    This allows information that is typically not encoded in the variable name, such as units or more detailed and human readable text, to be associated with each data column.
+    This allows information that is typically not encoded in the variable name, such as units or more detailed human readable text, to be associated with each data column.

 2.  **The numeric values of categorical variables have labels**.
     For variables reported as categorical and coded as numbers, it is